OpportunityInsights/EconomicTracker/docs/oi_tracker_data_documentation.src.md

 ## Online Math Participation

-**Summary:** Number of students using an online math curriculum, Zearn Math, among schools that already used Zearn Math in course instruction before the pandemic.
+**Summary:** Number of students using Zearn Math, a curriculum from the non-profit Zearn, among schools that already used Zearn Math in course instruction before the pandemic.

 **Data Source:** [Zearn](https://about.zearn.org)